 Journalist Paolo Bennett learns that Mark, an animal rights activist he knew as a student in the 80s, has been exposed as a former undercover cop.
 A news blog claims Mark was the fabled spy who never went back, who liked his new life better than his own.

 Paolo wants the truth.
 He wants the story.
-Despite everything, he wants to believe his friend, but Mark isn’t making it easy, disappearing just when he wants answers.
+Despite everything, he wants to believe his friend.
+But Mark isn’t making it easy for him, disappearing just as everyone wants answers.

 A child’s evidence convicted him – what if she was wrong?

 Nat Keane never forgot her first murder.
 Sandie Thurston, killed and mutilated in her own bed.
 Five-year-old Amy beside her, soaked in her mother’s blood.